-An Audit Committee, Risk Management Committee, Remuneration Committee and a Governance Committee have been formed to assist the Board in relevant matters of financial prudence.
-Only Directors are members of these committees with CEO and Company Secretary participation as required.
+An Audit Committee, Project and IT Steering Committee, Risk Management Committee, Remuneration Committee and a Governance Committee have been formed to assist the Board in relevant matters of financial prudence.
+Only Directors are members of these committees with participation of Executive staff as required.